 The findings of this research reveal the breadth of the area, main research themes, and the research agenda on this topic area.
-First, we present results from citation analysis, such as the most cited documents and the publication trend.
+First, we and the Environment present results from citation analysis, such as the most cited documents and the publication trend.
 Second, we examine the research topics obtained through co-citation analysis and bibliographic coupling.